allmyles/allmyles-docs/flights.rst

 If payment is required---that is, if the flight is an LCC one---this is where Allmyles gets the payment data.

-The only supported payment provider at the moment is PayU.
-When we receive a transaction ID that points to a successful payment by the passenger, we essentially take that money from PayU, and forward it to the provider to buy a ticket in the :ref:`Flight_Ticketing` step.
+Allmyles is a payment platform agnostic solution.
+When we receive a transaction ID that points to a successful payment by the passenger, we essentially take that money from any Payment Service Provider (PSP), and forward it to the provider to buy a ticket in the :ref:`Flight_Ticketing` step.

 Request
 =======